Reed-Solomon Codes with Optimal Repair Bandwidth: A Basis-Transformation Approach: Preliminaries

-Assume that $E$ is an extension field of $F$ with $[E:F]=\ell$, then we can regard an RS code over $E$ as an MDS array code over $F$ with subpacketization $\ell$.
-An RS code over $E$ is called an RS-MSR code if it is an MSR code when we regard it as an MDS array code over $F$.
+If $\K/\F$ is an extension of degree $\ell$, then every RS code over $\K$ can be regarded as an MDS array code over $\F$ with subpacketization $\ell$.
+An RS code over $\K$ is called an RS-MSR code if it is an MSR code under this interpretation.